 For additional information, visit the College of Nursing website.
 Click Here

-The following Program Plans are based upon the semester in which you start and are broken up into two, three, five, and nine semester plans.
+The following Course Program Plans are based upon the semester in which a participant starts the program.
+Courses are divided into optional plans of two, three, five, and nine semesters.

 Chat with an Advisor